 In determining if a grant should be pursued the following questions should be asked: Does the opportunity align with ACC's strategic plan?
 Is there a need for the project?
 Is there a fit with staff and/or faculty expertise?
 Are the funds to be awarded sufficient to cover the project?
 Would the outcomes of doing the project be worth the investment?
 Does ACC have the capacity to sustain the initiative?
 The Grant Development & Compliance Department will guide you through determining if a project will be pursued.

-Please contact the Associate Vice President, Academic Planning, Development & Evaluation.
+Please contact the Grant Development Office.
 Also, be advised that only the College President, Richard M. Rhodes, Ph.D., or his authorized signature authority, can approve ACC's participation in a grant partnership.

 There is usually a time delay before receiving news from the funding source about the approval or disapproval of the grant.
 Activities included in the grant application may be negotiated prior to contracting.
 Contracts need to be signed prior to any work being done.
 Once contracted, a meeting will be held to review the implementation plan and work can begin.
-The Grants Compliance Officer provides support as needed and the Restricted Accounting staff will manage financial activities.
+The Grants Compliance Officer provides support as needed and Record to Report (R2R) will manage financial activities.
 Periodic reports are usually required to the fund source concerning the results of the grant.